 Q: Why are we against exceptions for sexual assault?

-Abortion in the case of sexual assault is another trending topic as tensions swirl regarding Roe’s future.
-The consistent messaging of the Pro-Life Movement stands firm… We are against abortion in the case of rape because every single human being that is conceived is valuable regardless of the heinous acts of their father.
+Abortion in the case of sexual assault is another trending topic as politicians argue over rape and incest exceptions to pro-life laws.
+The consistent messaging of the Pro-Life Generation stands firm: We are against abortion in the case of rape because every single human being that is conceived is valuable regardless of the actions that led to their conception.

 - Abortion in the case of rape is often portrayed as the most compassionate answer.
 This, however, fails to meet the needs of the woman and to respect the innocent life in her womb.
-Abortion is an act of violence that may further traumatize the woman after the violent act of rape.
-Women deserve healing and authentic support; abortion does not offer her either.
+Abortion is another act of violence that may further traumatize the woman after the violent act of rape.
+Women deserve healing and authentic support; abortion does not offer her either of those.

-- We are against discrimination against people based on perceptions of their abilities, sex, race, or parents.
+- We support prosecuting sexual abusers to the full extent of the law and authentically helping survivors of sexual abuse, and we mutually oppose discriminating against people based on perceptions of their abilities, sex, race, or parents.

 Q: Do we need exceptions for the life of the mother?